 Travel Tip: Normally when you reserve seats by redeeming Miles or Points, like Aeroplan, the seat assignment fee is included, so there’s no extra charge to select your preferred seats.

-On our upcoming 10 hour flight to Dublin, the window row on the plane has only 2 seats, instead of the typical 3 seat row.
-We booked two window seat rows (4 seats total) that are beside each other, so each boy will get a window seat and we get the aisle.
+On our 10 hour flight to Dublin, the window row on the plane only had 2 seats, instead of the typical 3 seat row.
+We booked two window seat rows (4 seats total) that are beside each other, so each boy got a window seat and we get the aisle.
 Everybody wins.

 Whenever possible, book direct flights.
 Why put yourself through the agony of connecting flights?

 Now, we completely understand that direct flights are not always an option.
 But if there is a direct option – take it!
 Even if it costs more.
 You will be so glad you did.

 On our recent trip to Puerto Rico we had connecting flights in Dallas-Fort Worth.
 We ended up staying the night at an airport hotel because the connecting flight didn’t arrive in San Juan until 2:00 AM.
 Not an ideal situation with little ones.
 This made for an extremely long travel day(s).
 The same thing happened on the return flight home.
 It was a painful experience.

 In this example, there was no direct flight available from Vancouver to San Juan, but it reminded us to choose destinations that offer direct fights, even if it means paying more.

 In fact, that’s one reason why we chose to travel to Ireland this summer.